The Garden Club of the Halifax Country

 CLICK HERE FOR PLANT ID LIST

-A public –private partnership will transform
+A public –private partnership transformed

-the forgotten land of Vadner Park into an oasis of native Florida plants
+into an oasis of native Florida plants

-The transformation of Vadner Park is a partnership is between the City of Ormond Beach, Florida and The Garden Club of the Halifax Country, a private garden club and member of the Garden Club of America.
+The transformation of Vadner Park is a partnership between the City of Ormond Beach, Florida and The Garden Club of the Halifax Country, a private garden club and

 What's